fronder/News/README.md

 In order to build the project, you should open **SampleCode.xcworkspace**

 ## Testing:
-* To test the project choose the SampleCodeTests file from the lest
+* To test the project choose the SampleCodeTests file from the left pane
 * You may run the test by clicking a little grey diamond shaped buttons in the gutter of the editor area or just use command "cmd+u" to operate full test
 * Once you run all the test the code coverage report will be generated
 * To find the code coverage report, Goto the navigation area and find the button 'Show the Report Navigator' on the top of navigation area.
 It's usually the last button